varunrishi/varunrishi.github.io/about.markdown

 ![image](/images/ProfilePic.png){: style="float: center"}

-I am a postdoctoral researcher at California Institute of Technology (Caltech) working in the area of theoretical and computational chemistry.
+I am a postdoctoral researcher working in the area of theoretical and computational chemistry.

 ## Research Themes: